06 One on One

 Edwin Rutsch Listens

-Here are examples where Edwin listens to six people individually, who are in conflict.
-These are pre-circles in preparation to take part in addressing a conflict in a Restorative Empathy Circle
+Here are examples where Edwin listens individually in pre-circles to six people who are in conflict.
+Pre-sessions are to prepare for a Restorative Empathy Circle

 Carl Rogers on Marriage: An Interview with John and Nancy

-In this case Rogers listens a couple together.
-He does empathic listening to both of them with a few questions as well.
+In this case Rogers listens to a couple together.
+He does empathic listening to both of them using a few questions as well.

 Client-Centered Therapy (1985)